 Monmouthshire contains a rich and varied landscape, from the rugged mountains in the north to the lush green valleys of the River Wye.
 It has 31 conservation areas, encompassing many of its historic towns, such as Abergaveny and Tintern with its Abbey ruins.

 To the west of the county lies the ancient market town of Abergavenny, the gateway to the Brecon Beacons.
 The town's backdrop is beautifully framed by the dramatic mountains of this National Park, which rise to just under 3000 feet at Pen-y-Fan.

-To the far west of south east Wales lies the equally dramatic landscape of the Gower Peninsular, one of the most beautiful and unspoilt coastal regions in southern Britain.
+To the far west of South East Wales lies the equally dramatic landscape of the Gower Peninsular, one of the most beautiful and unspoilt coastal regions in Britain.
 A place of pilgrimage for many a dedicated walker.

 Caerphilly Cheese - a fine white crumbly cheese, once a staple food of coal-miners.

 Welsh Faggots - baked meat balls, often a favourite with miners and quarry-workers.

 Bridgend , Abertillery , Caerphilly , Cardiff , Merthyr Tydfil, Neath, Port Talbot, Ferndale, Pontypridd , Swansea , Pontypool , Abergavenny, Chepstow, Monmouth, Newport, Barry, Cowbridge, Llantwit Major, Penarth